influxdata/influxdb-client-java/flux-dsl/README.md

 Pivot collects values stored vertically (column-wise) in a table and aligns them horizontally (row-wise) into logical sets [[doc](https://github.com/influxdata/flux/blob/master/docs/SPEC.md#pivot)].
 - `rowKey` - List of columns used to uniquely identify a row for the output. [array of strings]
-- `colKey` - List of columns used to pivot values onto each row identified by the rowKey. [array of strings]
+- `columnKey` - List of columns used to pivot values onto each row identified by the rowKey. [array of strings]
-- `valueCol` - Identifies the single column that contains the value to be moved around the pivot [string]
+- `valueColumn` - Identifies the single column that contains the value to be moved around the pivot [string]

 ```java
 Flux flux = Flux.from("telegraf")